cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 can efficiently manage resources and serve patrons, much like Parker's early automation work with circulation.
 This work also indirectly improved processes throughout the library.
-Once circulation standards stabilized and technology like punched cards became available, then it became possible to automate other processes for the library.
+Once circulation standards stabilized and technology like punched cards became available, then it became possible to automate other library processes.
 And this was good; the effects were that automation increased circulation and that an automated circulation process [Saved The Time Of The Reader][ranganathan], *down to four seconds to be exact!*

 This is all to say that standards and technology go hand and hand and that the details matter when thinking about standards.
 How does this relationship work?
-Standards enable multiple groups of competing interests to form consensus around how technology should work.
+Standards enable multiple groups of competing interests to form a consensus around how a technology should work.
 When this happens, multiple parties receive payoffs at the expense of any single party acquiring a monopoly.
 This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale.
 It is certainly true for how information is managed and exchanged.